 This recipe was adapted from one of many featured in the curriculum of the French Culinary Institute.

 - A dark chocolate ganache, deepened with the addition of unsweetened chocolate, makes a simple base that bakes up into a moist, not dry, soufflé.

 - The significant quantity of cocoa powder produces a soufflé base that’s stable enough to last overnight in the refrigerator before baking.

 - Active time: 45 minutes

 - Total time:1 hour

-- Approximately 3 tablespoons granulated sugar, for coating ramekins
+- Granulated sugar, for coating ramekins (approximately 3 tablespoons)

-Preheat the oven to 390°F with the convection fan turned off.
-Liberally butter four ramekins, making sure to butter right to the edge of the ramekin.
-Sugar the buttered insides evenly, tapping out the excess and set the ramekins aside.
+Preheat oven to 400°F (204°C) with the convection fan turned off and oven rack in center position.
+Liberally butter the interiors of eight 4-ounce ramekins, making sure to butter right up to the upper edge of the rim of each ramekin.
+Sugar the buttered insides evenly, tapping out excess, and set ramekins aside.

-In the bowl of a stand mixer, beat the egg whites on high using a whisk attachment until they begin to get foamy.
-Slow the mixer speed and add the sugar and salt gradually, then return to high speed and whisk the egg white mixture to firm, glossy, smooth peaks.
+In the bowl of a stand mixer fitted with the whisk attachment, beat egg whites on high speed until they become foamy, about 20 seconds.
+Reduce mixer speed to medium and gradually add sugar and salt, then return to high speed and whisk the egg white mixture until firm, glossy, smooth peaks form, about 2 minutes.